Skip to main content

 warning

-Swisscom recommends that this function should only be configured by experienced IT specialists.
-Misconfigurations can lead to considerable security risks, which can negatively affect both the customer installation and Swisscom's reputation.
+Swisscom recommends that this function only be configured by experienced IT specialists.
+Misconfigurations can lead to significant security risks, which may negatively impact both the customer installation and Swisscom’s reputation.

 Details can be found in the FAQ - MTU.

-The Maximum Transmission Unit (MTU) is an important term in network technology that describes the largest possible packet size that can be transmitted via a network protocol.
+The Maximum Transmission Unit (MTU) is an important concept in network engineering that defines the maximum packet size that can be transmitted over a network protocol.
 It is measured in bytes and directly influences the efficiency of data transmission in networks.

 MTU settings for different network areas

-Here are the maximum MTU settings for different network areas and versions of the router CB2.0 and CB3.0.
+Here are the maximum MTU settings for different network areas and versions of the CB2.0 and CB3.0 routers.

 Valid for: FTTH, XGSPon, xDSL